MontiCore/monticore/docs/GettingStarted.md

     5.  **hwc/automaton/_ast** contains an exemplary usage of the handwritten code integration mechanism for modifying the AST for the automaton DSL.
     6.  **hwc/automaton/_symboltable** contains handwritten extensions of the generated symbol table infrastructure.
 2. Running the automaton DSL tool
-    *  Execute the command:
+    *  Execute the command: <br>

-**java -cp "src/;out/;hwc/;monticore-cli.jar" automaton.AutomatonTool example/PingPong.aut**
+    **java -cp "src/;out/;hwc/;monticore-cli.jar" automaton.AutomatonTool example/PingPong.aut** <br>
     **Please note:** on Unix systems paths are separated using ":" (colon) instead of semicolons.
     This will run the automaton DSL tool.
 The argument ‹example/PingPong.aut› is passed to the automaton DSL tool as input file.
 Examine the output on the command line which shows the processing of the example automaton model.

-Experiment
+#### Experiment:
 The shipped example automaton DSL (all sources contained in ‹mc-workspace/src› and ‹mc-workspace/hwc›) can be used as a starting point.
 It can easily be altered to specify your own DSL by adjusting the grammar and the handwritten Java sources and rerunning MontiCore as described above.

 ### Eclipse